Jeffry Katz

-Jeffry Katz (born May 20, 1943, Brooklyn, New York) is an American music producer, one of the first proponents of bubblegum pop.
+Jeffry Katz (born May 20, 1943) is an American music producer, one of the first proponents of bubblegum pop.

+Early life

+Jeffry Katz was born in Brooklyn, New York, to a Jewish family.

 Music career

 He is one half of a hitmaking duo with Jerry Kasenetz, the two working together as the Super K Productions company.
 He and Kasenetz have manufactured and produced Kasenetz-Katz Singing Orchestral Circus, The Music Explosion, 1910 Fruitgum Company, Crazy Elephant and The Ohio Express.

 Kasenetz and Katz met at the University of Arizona in the early 1960s.
-Both came from observant Jewish families.
 One of their first projects in the music business was as concert promoters bringing the British band the Dave Clark Five to the University of Arizona.
 Leaving the University of Arizona before their senior year they moved back to New York and opened a small office on Broadway in Manhattan.